AntaresSimulatorTeam/antares-xpansion/README.md

 `/antares-xpansion-install-dir/antares-xpansion-launcher.exe`.
 This binary should be run from a command prompt or unix terminal:

-For example by runnin the following command inside the `/antares-xpansion-install-dir/` Antares-Xpansion runs one of the examples
+For example by running the following command inside the `/antares-xpansion-install-dir/` Antares-Xpansion runs one of the examples
 ```shell
 ./antares-xpansion-launcher.exe -i examples/SmallTestFiveCandidates